masci/threadle/README.md

 go: downloading github.com/masci/threadle
 ```

-By default Threadle discards all the messages coming from the Datadog Agent so you have to enable at
+Threadle discards all the messages coming from the Datadog Agent out of the box, so you have to enable at
 least one output plugin.
 Create a basic configuration file named `threadle.yaml`:

 ```yaml